Qlik-PE/Qlik-Cosmos-DB-ODBC-/README.md

 ====================

-This document shows how to use Qlik Sense with the Cosmos DB SQL API configuration with a step-by-step tutorial.
-The ODBC connector is the easiest driver to get going, but can be difficult with a complex document as the schema configuration and translation to SQL does add overhead RU cost.
+This document shows how to use Qlik Sense with the Cosmos DB SQL API account with a step-by-step tutorial.
+The ODBC connector is the easiest driver to get going against a Cosmos DB dataset, but may require extra modelling to correctly map a schema configuration.